BurnsCommaLucas/ready-botlin/README.md

 If you experience any unusual behavior from the bot or think of a feature that could be added, please open an issue on GitHub.

----

 ## FAQ

 ### What updates are you planning?

 #### This whole bot!
 Currently, ready-bot is built from the old [javascript code](https://github.com/BurnsCommaLucas/ready-bot) and in the coming weeks I'll be replacing it with this new version.
-#### Role mentions!
-As part of this migration, I'm working to add the ability to mention custom roles in a `mentions` check.
-I won't be adding the `@here` or `@everyone` tags just yet since they require additional permissions for the bot to use.
+The new version serves the same purpose as the original but with the added benefit that I will have a better understanding of how to fix things should they break.
 #### Persistent checks!
 Today, everything related to a check is stored in memory within the bot.
 This means when the bot restarts all checks are destroyed (😥).
 This migration will add database functionality so that no longer happens!
 This is also a good future-proofing step in case the bot grows large enough that I need to have several instances of it running simultaneously.
+#### Role mentions!
+As part of this migration, I'm excited to say I'm adding the ability to mention custom roles in a `mentions` check.
+I won't be adding the `@here` or `@everyone` tags just yet since they require additional permissions for the bot to use, and those mentions are something I'd like to put behind in-server permissions so that folks can disable the tags if they're being abused.
 #### Permissions!
-I'd like to allow more control for server admins over who can and can't create checks.
+In the future, I'd like to allow more control for server admins over who can and can't create checks.
 Since checks are one-per-channel, anyone in the channel can maliciously overwrite the current check at any time.
 Adding a persistent database is the first step toward this goal.